Blog

 Key Takeaways

-The own-versus-rent distinction in CRM is not just philosophical.
-It has direct implications for cost trajectory, business valuation, and operational risk.
+The own-versus-rent distinction in CRM is not philosophical.
+It has direct implications for cost trajectory, business valuation, operational risk, and data control.

 • SaaS CRM payments build no equity.
-Three years of subscription fees return nothing if the business stops paying or the vendor shuts down.
+Years of subscription fees return nothing if payments stop or the vendor shuts down.

-• A custom CRM is a depreciable business asset.
+• A custom CRM is a depreciable software asset.
 It sits on the balance sheet, can be maintained indefinitely, and transfers with the business at acquisition.

 • Data ownership is not the same as data access.
 SaaS vendors provide export tools.
-They do not necessarily provide full schema access, historical data portability, or control over how data is stored.
+They do not provide full schema access, historical data portability, or control over how data is stored and structured.

-• Vendor terms can change.
-Pricing increases, feature removals, and policy changes are unilateral decisions the business cannot prevent.
+• Vendor terms can change unilaterally.
+Pricing increases, feature removals, and policy changes are vendor decisions the subscribing business cannot prevent.

 • The ownership question matters most at acquisition.
-A business with a proprietary CRM presents differently in due diligence than one dependent on a SaaS vendor's export tools.
+A business with a proprietary CRM presents differently in due diligence than one dependent on a vendor's export tools and ongoing subscription.

 AI App Development